dagster-io/dagster/docs/docs-beta/docs/dagster-plus/insights/asset-metadata.md

 guide](/guides/data-modeling/metadata#attaching-metadata-to-an-asset-at-runtime) to add numeric metadata to your asset materializations.

-## Step 2: Enable viewing numeric metadata in Dagster+ Insights
+## Step 2: Enable viewing your metadata in Dagster+ Insights

 Once your assets are emitting numeric metadata values, you'll be able to enable viewing them in the Insights UI.